BIOGRAPHY

 Green-room nominee Lee Su Min is a multidisciplinary artist, interested in exploring the intersections between sound and movement.
-With passions deeply rooted in music and dance, Su Min constantly seeks to push interdisciplinary artistic boundaries, challenging the connections between artforms as a composer, harpist, improviser, dancer, and pianist.
+With deeply-rooted passions in music and dance, Su Min constantly seeks to push interdisciplinary artistic boundaries, challenging the connections between artforms as a composer, harpist, improviser, dancer, and pianist.

 Photography by Mr Woon